-As the value of the coefficient is smaller, the more intense is an metro network of routes.
+As the value of the coefficient is smaller, the more intense is a metro network of routes.
 A low coefficient indicates saturated with routes metro network.

-For the coefficients $\eta$ and a is valid the following:
+For the coefficients η and a is valid the following:

-$$a \le \eta \tag{13}$$
+$$a \le \eta$$ .
+(13)